 The term sedation refers to the suppression of conciseness.
 When some people hear sedation, they think of general anesthesia in a hospital setting.
 In that situation, the patient is 100% asleep.
 However, this is not the case with oral conscious sedation.

 Oral conscious sedation is defined as the use of oral medications in combination with laughing gas sedation.
 This method of sedation is called “conscious” sedation because the child is still at least partially awake.
 They’ll have full control of their airways during treatment and they’ll be able to respond to Dr. Burkitt.

 Although this method of sedation is not as deep as other forms, it also means that the risk of complication is much lower.
 In most cases, Dr. Burkitt prefers this method over IV sedation (intravenous sedation) because, for most children, their biggest fear is the needle.
-By offering the medication orally before you come in for your visit, your child will arrive feeling relaxed and calm.
+By offering the medication orally before we start treatment, your child will feel relaxed and calm before the procedure.

 Oral conscious sedation is completely safe and your little one is in great hands with Dr. Burkitt.
 We always start every sedation case with an in-depth consultation.
 During this appointment, Dr. Burkitt will review your child’s dental needs and medical history to make sure they are a good candidate for oral conscious sedation.
 If he feels that your child is not a good candidate, he will discuss alternatives with you so your child can still get the care they need.

 No, your child will not be able to eat before their appointment as nausea is a common side-effect of sedation.
 We recommend that you feed your child a hearty, late dinner and then do not let them eat or snack after midnight the night before the procedure.
 Luckily, all sedation appointments are scheduled at 8:00 am, so your child will not have to endure a long morning without eating.